-SUMMER TERM 1999 11-Week Session

-First Day of ClassesMay 17

-Last Day to Register/Add a ClassMay 17

-Last Day to Drop and Receive a Refund

-Last Day to Apply for GraduationJune 9

-Last day to Withdraw Without Grade PenaltyJuly 1

-Independence Day HolidayJuly 5

-Last Day of ClassesAugust 2

-10-Week Session

-• • • • • • • • • • • • • • • • • • • •

-First Day of Classes

-Last Day to Register/Add a ClassMay 21

-Last Day to Drop and Receive a RefundMay 26

-Last Day to Apply for Graduation

-Last Day to Withdraw Without Grade PenaltyJune 25

-Independence Day HolidayJuly 5

-Last Day of ClassesJuly 26

-First 5-Week Session

-First Day of Classes

-Last Day to Register/Add a Class

-Last Day to Drop and Receive a RefundMay 21

-Last Day to Withdraw Without Grade Penalty June 4

-Last Day to Apply for GraduationJune 10

-Last Day of Classes June 19

-Second 5-Week Session

-First Day of Classes

-Last Day to Register/Add a Class

-Last Day to Drop and Receive a Refund

-Independence Day HolidayJuly 5

-Last Day to Withdraw Without Grade PenaltyJuly 9

-Last Day of ClassesJuly 26

-FALL SEMESTER 1999

-16-Week Session

-First Day of ClassesAugust 23 Last Day to Register/Add a ClassAugust 31

-Last Day to Drop and Receive Refund September 3

-Labor Day HolidaySeptember 6

-Last Day to Apply for Fall Graduation October 11

-Academic Advising -

-No Day Classes, Night Classes will meet October 26

-Last Day to Withdraw without Grade Penalty October 29

-No Night Classes, Day Classes will meet November 23

-Faculty Research Day-No Day or Night Classes .
-November 24

-Thanksgiving HolidaysNovember 25-26

-Last Day of ClassesDecember 11

-Final Examinations December 13-18

-Students may register or add night classes as long as the class

-has not met in the second week.

-First 8-Week Session

-First Day of Classes

-Last Day to Register/Add a ClassAugust 25

-Last Day to Drop and Receive RefundAugust 30

-Labor Day Holiday September 6

-Last Day to Withdraw Without Grade Penalty September 24

-Last Day to Apply for Fall Graduation October 11

-Last Day of Classes October 16

-Final Examinations Last Class Meeting
+SUMMER TERM 2000 11-Week Session Second 8-Week Se First Day of ClassesMay 16 First Day of Classes Last Day to Register/Add a ClassMay 22 Last Day to Registe Last Day to Drop and Receive a Refund Last Day to Drop ar Last Day to Apply for Graduation Last Day to Withdra Last day to Withdraw Without Grade PenaltyJuly 3 Academic Advising Independence Day HolidayJuly 4 No Nieka Classes T Last Day of ClassesAugust 1 No Night Classes, I Faculty Research D 10-Week Session Thanksgiving Holid First Day of ClassesMay 16 Last Day of Classes Last Day to Register/Add a ClassMay 22 Final Examinations Last Day to Drop and Receive a Refund I mai Diamananono Last Day to Apply for Graduation This TermJune 9 Last Day to Withdraw Without Grade PenaltyJune 26 SPRING SEMES Independence Day HolidayJuly 4 16-Week Session Last Day of ClassesJuly 25 First Day of Classes First 5-Week Session Last Day to Register First Day of ClassesMay 16 Last Day to Drop an Last Day to Register/Add a Class May 17 Last Day to Apply f Last Day to Drop and Receive a Refund Makeup/Spring Bre Last Day to Withdraw Without Grade Penalty June 5 Last Day to Withdra Last Day to Apply for Graduation Last Day of Classes Last Day of ClassesJune 19 Final Examinations.
+Commencement Cer Second 5-Week Session First Day of ClassesJune 20 First 8-Week Sessi Last Day to Register/Add a ClassJune 21 First Day of Classes Last Day to Drop and Receive a RefundJune 23 Last Day to Register Independence Day HolidayJuly 4 Last day to Drop and Last Day to Withdraw Without Grade PenaltyJuly 11 Last Day to Apply for Last Day of ClassesJuly 25 Last Day to Withdra TALL OF COMPRISON Last Day of Classes Makeup/Spring Brea FALL SEMESTER 2000 Final Examinations.
+16-Week Session First Day of Classes Second 8-Week Se Last Day to Register/Add a ClassAugust 29 Last Day to Drop and Receive RefundSeptember 1 First Day of Classes Labor Day HolidaySeptember 4 Last Day to Register Last Day to Apply for Fall Graduation October 11 Last day to Drop and Academic Advising - No Day Classes, Night Classes will meet Last Day to Withdra October 24 Last Day of Classes Final Examinations Last Day to Withdraw Without Grade Penalty October 20 Commencement Cer No Night Classes, Day Classes will meet November 21 Faculty Research Day - No Day or Night Classes November 22 Students may reg Thanksgiving HolidaysNovember 23-24 has not met in th Last Day of ClassesDecember 9 Spring Break ma instructional day Final Examinations December 11-16 msir actional day Students may register or add night classes as long as the class 9/30/98 has not met in the second week.
+7130170 First 8-Week Session First Day of ClassesAugust 21 Last Day to Register/Add a ClassAugust 25 Last Day to Register Add a Class Labor Day HolidaySeptember 4 Last Day to Withdraw Without Grade Penalty September 22 Last Day to Apply for Fall Graduation October 11 Last Day of Classes October 16 Final Examinations Last Class Meeting